oven-sh/bun/README.md

 ### Upcoming breaking changes

 - Bun's CLI flags will change to better support bun as a JavaScript runtime.
 They were chosen when bun was just a frontend development tool.
-- Bun's bundling format will change to accomdate production browser bundles and on-demand production bundling
+- Bun's bundling format will change to accommdoate production browser bundles and on-demand production bundling

 ## Configuration